Raghav0005/Raghav0005/README.md

 ### About Me:

 <p align="center">
-  Hey! my name is Raghav Vasudeva, currently a CS student at University of Waterloo!
+  Hey!
+My name is Raghav Vasudeva.
+I am currently a CS student at University of Waterloo!
 I love spending my time at hackathons and making personal projects.
 Check them out!
 </p>

 :bulb: I would love to collaborate on some open source projects.\